-To determine the constant failure rate of the product at the specified operating temperature (usually 55-70°C), by Last update 4 March 2015 accelerating temperature and voltage-activated failure mechanisms to produce device failures.
+To determine the constant failure rate of the product at the specified operating temperature (usually $55-70 \,^{\circ}$ C), by accelerating temperature and voltage-activated failure mechanisms to produce device failures.

 A dynamic electrical bias is applied to stimulate the device during the life test.
 Microcontrollers are cycled through software routines, developed to stress the devices to simulate actual use, at elevated temperature and voltage.
 Reject quantities at the test temperature are modified by the Chi-squared distribution function at 90% confidence levels.
 The failure rates are then calculated and derated to the required temperature using the Arrhenius equation with a 0.54 eV activation energy assumed as an average for the failure mechanisms.
 Further details are given in 'Calculation of Failure Rates'.